mcraiha/spine-unity-docs/Animation.md

 But `Spine.AnimationState` is a C# class.
 To make it usable in Unity, the `Spine.AnimationState` object is wrapped in a `MonoBehaviour` called `SkeletonAnimation`.
 You will find that `SkeletonAnimation` has a member field called `state`, a reference to the `Spine.AnimationState` object.

 `SkeletonAnimation` both manages the timing of the updates (through `Update`) and generates the Mesh object since it derives from the `SkeletonRenderer` class.
-This is the main component that's added to the `GameObject` when you Instantiate a SkeletonDataAsset into a "Spine GameObject".
+This is the main component that's added to the `GameObject` when you Instantiate a Skeleton Data Asset into a "Spine GameObject".
 You could say that SkeletonAnimation is *the* Spine component.

 ## How to use SkeletonAnimation